 Libraries are great.
 They have free Wi-Fi, story time, free DVDs to rent, and you can read until your heart’s content.
 But all libraries are not created equal.
-The new Five Forks library branch of the Greenville County Library System just made all the other libraries jealous.
-Due to COVID-19, the toys and interactive displays are not available.
-And one family per time is allowed in the outdoor play porch area.
+The Five Forks library branch of the Greenville County Library System made all the other libraries jealous.
+Here’s why.

 Off the kids area is also an outdoor play porch with stackable cubes and picnic benches.
 There is also a family bathroom and a nursing room.